cmaxw/devchat-eleventy/src/js-jabber/124-jsj-the-origin-of-javascript-with-brendan-eich.md

 ### Discussion

-In this episode of JavaScript Jabber, Brendan Eich,CEO/President, Brave Software, talks about  history of JavaScript and why JavaScript was created.
+In this episode of JavaScript Jabber, Brendan Eich, CEO/President, Brave Software, talks about  history of JavaScript and why JavaScript was created.
 They talk about where the name Mozilla came from.

+Brendan Eich talks about the evolution of JavaScript and the browser wars between Netscape, Microsoft and Google.

 01:57 - Brendan Eich Introduction